 Results tagged ‘ Edwin Jackson ’

-The Brewers were swept in a three game series by the D-Backs at home
+The Padres swept a three game series from the Giants in San Diego

 Game Times and Broadcast Information: